sumit1706/userDataCRUD-API/README.md

 # userDataCRUD-API
 [Deployment link](https://hof60.sse.codesandbox.io/)

- This project is a REST API that performs CRUD operations on the users data stored in MongoDB.
+ REST API that performs CRUD operations on the users data stored in MongoDB.
  The project is build with Node.js , Express.js and MongoDB(Atlas).

  Endpoints :